arklumpus/MuPDFCore/Readme.md

 ### Optical Character Recognition (OCR) using Tesseract

 MuPDF 1.18+ (embedded in MuPDFCore 1.3.0+) adds support for OCR using the [Tesseract](https://github.com/tesseract-ocr/tesseract) library.
 To access this feature in MuPDFCore, you can use one of the overloads of `GetStructuredTextPage` that takes a `TesseractLanguage` argument specifying the language to use for the OCR.
 This will run the OCR and return a `MuPDFStructuredTextPage` containing the character information obtained by Tesseract, which can be used normally.
 Depending on the model being used, the OCR step can take a relatively long time; therefore, the `MuPDFDocument` class also implements a `GetStructuredTextPageAsync` method, which does the same thing in an asynchronous way.
+The `GetStructuredTextPageAsync` method also has optional parameters to report the OCR progress and to make it possible to cancel its execution.

 Objects of the `TesseractLanguage` class contain information used to locate the trained language model file that is used by Tesseract.
 Normally, when using Tesseract, you would have to ensure that the trained language model files are available on the user's computer; however, this class implements some "clever" logic to download the necessary files on demand.